Will Grier: Carolina Panthers

-Grier was drafted by the Carolina Panthers in the third round (100th overall) in the 2019 NFL Draft.
+Grier was selected by the Carolina Panthers in the third round (100th overall) in the 2019 NFL draft.

-On December 16, 2019, it was announced that Grier would be making his first career start in week 16 against the Indianapolis Colts.
-During the game, Grier threw for 224 yards and three interceptions and rushed for 17 yards during the 38–6 loss.
-In Week 17 against the New Orleans Saints, Grier threw for four yards and a pick-six before exiting the game due to a foot injury in the second quarter.
+In 2019, he was the third-string quarterback behind Cam Newton and Kyle Allen.
+On December 16, it was announced that Grier would be making his first career start in week 16 against the Indianapolis Colts.
+During the game, Grier threw for 224 yards, three interceptions and rushed for 17 yards in the 38–6 loss.
+In Week 17 season finale against the New Orleans Saints, Grier threw for four yards and a pick-six before exiting the game due to a foot injury in the second quarter.
 The Panthers lost the game 42–10.